somyasinha15/HealeniumWebDocker/README.md

     └── db/
         └── sql/
             └── init.sql

-Have the healenium authorization uder init.sql
+Have the healenium authorization under init.sql:
    CREATE SCHEMA healenium AUTHORIZATION healenium_user;
    GRANT USAGE ON SCHEMA healenium TO healenium_user;

 ## Step 7: Create the docker-compose.yaml File

-This guide will walk you through the steps to use Docker Compose to manage the deployment of infrastructure components using a docker-compose.yaml file located inside the `infra` folder.
+here is the steps to use Docker Compose to manage the deployment of infrastructure components using a docker-compose.yaml file located inside the `infra` folder.

  1. Navigate to the `infra` folder in your project directory.
  2. Create a new file named `docker-compose.yaml`.